3 Strategies To Shift The Focus Of Management Team To Leading Indicators

 If you don’t want the management team to pay attention to lagging indicators then stop sharing them.
 Simple as that.
 And remember that you are the keeper of your data, unless you share them, they’ll stop paying attention to lagging indicators.

-So, stop sharing them and focus on presenting leading indicators during meetings and reports.
+So, stop sharing them and focus on presenting important things during meetings and reports.
 Of course, if they asked for it you then should go ahead and give them the data.
 Ideally, lagging indicators should only be shared every 6 to 4 months because that is when you’ll have data that you can work on and put a program against.

 Don’t Post Your Lagging Indicators